jankal13/jankal13.github.io/RESUME.md

 Tokyo, Japan | Hybrid
 *September 2023 - May 2024*

-+ Boosted security efficiency by 20% through significant security initiatives.
++ Boosted incident resolution efficiency by 20% through significant security initiatives such as security workflows.
-+ Played a key role in SIEM, SOC monitoring, and triage operations using Microsoft Sentinel, decreasing response times by 50%.
++ Played a key role in SIEM, SOAR, SOC monitoring, and triage operations using Microsoft Sentinel, reducing response times by 50%.
 + Identified and resolved over 30 critical security vulnerabilities, improving compliance with ISO 27001:2022 by 25%.
++ Enhanced incident response times by 60% by developing and conducting training sessions on incident response best practices.
 + Executed forensic analysis and advanced security operations for incident response.

 #### Chief Information Security Officer, Wechselgott